MiSkynet/Arsenic/README.md

 # Wiki

-The wiki will follow in a few days and will provide more details about placeholders and the plugin itself.
+The wiki contains all information about the plugin: placeholder, config settings and more.
+The wiki can be found [here](https://github.com/MiSkynet/Arsenic/wiki)

 # Clone the repo